TreyVanderpool/test_md/README.md

 - **_@key@_** is 1 to 255 character value that represents the key

 ### Example URL calls (Basic Mode):
-In the following examples we'll assume there are the following keys in the zFAM instance for the Basic Mode.
+In the following examples we'll assume there are the following keys in the zFAM instance for the Basic Mode and the **@path@** name is "/pro/league/teams/".

 | Key | Value |
 | --- | --- |